Nepal Public Policy Review

 Language

-Nepal Public Policy Review (NPPR) is a bilingual, multidisciplinary, and public policy-oriented journal that publishes high-quality articles with policy-applicable knowledge in them.
+The Nepal Public Policy Review (NPPR) is a bilingual, multidisciplinary journal dedicated to public policy.
+It publishes high-quality articles that significantly contribute policy-applicable knowledge.

 Manuscript Structure